-The Joint Video Team is a group of video coding experts from ITU-T Study Group 16 (VCEG) and ISO/IEC JTC 1 SC 29 / WG 11 (MPEG) created to develop an advanced video coding specification.
+The Joint Video Team was a group of video coding experts from ITU-T Study Group 16 (VCEG) and ISO/IEC JTC 1 SC 29 / WG 11 (MPEG) created to develop an advanced video coding specification.
 Formed in 2001, the JVT’s main result has been ITU-T Rec.
 H.264 | ISO/IEC 14496-10, commonly referred to as H.264/MPEG-4-AVC, H.264/AVC, or MPEG-4 Part 10 AVC.
 The first version of the standard was completed in May 2003, and several enhancement projects have been completed by JVT since then, with addition of the scalable video mode in mid 2007 and the multiview coding extension in early 2009.

 Widely adopted by the telecom, broadcast, and digital storage media industries, H.264’s High Profile received a Primetime Emmy Engineering Award from the Academy of Television Arts and Sciences in August 2008.
 Shortly thereafter, at the International CES trade show in January 2009, the development of the standard was also recognized with paired Technology & Engineering Emmy Awards presented to VCEG and MPEG in January 2009 by the National Academy of Television Arts and Sciences.
 The receipt of both types of engineering Emmy awards for this technology was an extraordinary level of recognition that may be unprecedented.

 At the meeting of the JVT held in November 2009, the work within its existing charter was considered largely completed.
 The VCEG collaboration with MPEG continued within the